postgrespro/pg_probackup/Documentation.md

 #### Setting up continuous WAL archiving
 ARCHIVE backups require [continious WAL archiving](https://www.postgresql.org/docs/current/continuous-archiving.html) to be enabled.
 To set up continious archiving in the cluster, complete the following steps:
-- Make sure the [wal_level](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-WAL-LEVEL) parameter is higher than 'minimal'.
+- Make sure the [wal_level](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-WAL-LEVEL) parameter is higher than `minimal`.
 - If you are configuring backups on master, [archive_mode](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-ARCHIVE-MODE) must be set to `on`.
 To perform archiving on standby, set this parameter to `always`.
 - Set the [archive_command](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-ARCHIVE-COMMAND) parameter, as follows: